cypress-io/cypress-documentation/source/guides/overview/why-cypress.md

 - **Network Traffic Control:** Easily {% url 'control, stub, and test edge cases' network-requests %} without involving your server.
 You can stub network traffic however you like.
 - **Consistent Results:** Our architecture doesn’t use Selenium or WebDriver.
 Say hello to fast, consistent and reliable tests that are flake-free.
 - **Screenshots and Videos:** View screenshots taken automatically on failure, or videos of your entire test suite when run from the CLI.
+- **Cross browser Testing:** Run tests within Firefox and Chrome-family browsers (including Edge and Electron) locally and {% url "optimally in a Continuous Integration pipeline" cross-browser-testing %}.

 ## {% fa fa-cog %} Setting up tests